walinejs/waline/packages/hexo-next/README.md

   # Waline server address url, you should set this to your own link
   serverURL: https://waline.vercel.app

+  # Waline library CDN url, you can set this to your preferred CDN
+  # libUrl: //unpkg.com/@waline/client@v2/dist/waline.js

+  # Waline CSS styles CDN url, you can set this to your preferred CDN
+  # cssUrl: //unpkg.com/@waline/client@v2/dist/waline.css

   # Custom locales
   locale:
     placeholder: Welcome to comment # Comment box placeholder